blemasle/mls800/docs/building.md

 ## Ordering the case and display bezel

-All the files required to order the case can be downloaded over the [github repository](https://github.com/blemasle/mls800-case/relases/latest).
-As [I said](hardware.md#the-case) earlier, I ordered the case from [Protocase](https://www.protocase.com) - which I again highly recommend.
+All the files required to order the enclosure can be downloaded over the [github repository](https://github.com/blemasle/mls800-enclosure/relases/latest).
+As [I said](hardware.md#the-enclosure) earlier, I choose [Protocase](https://www.protocase.com) - which I again highly recommend - to produce the case parts.
 The front panel bezel has been ordered from [Bay Plastics Ltd](http://bayplastics.co.uk), but I guess Protocase would be able to make it.

 All required information are included in the release files.
-Nevertheless, in case you need a sum up :
+Nevertheless, and because the only way to release files with Solidworks seems to create a flat directory structure, here is you need a sum up :

 Part			 | Description						| Thickness 		| Material / Technic| Color 		| Manufacturer 							|
 -----------------|---------------------------------:|------------------:|------------------:|--------------:|--------------------------------------:|